vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 udp        0      0 0.0.0.0:53              0.0.0.0:*                           1202/dnsmasq
 ```

-**Note: the following verifications need to be done after running the dns.sh script.**
+**Note: the following verifications need to be done after running the add_dns.sh script.( in the Update DNS step below)**

 * Verify that DNS lookups are good, and going to the right SERVER:
 ```